apache/sling-site/src/main/jbake/content/documentation/development/sling-mock.md

     }

-It is possible to combine such a unit test rule with a `@ExtendWith` annotation e.g. for [Mockito JUnit Jupiter Extension][mockito-junit5-extension].
+It is possible to combine such a unit test with a `@ExtendWith` annotation e.g. for [Mockito JUnit Jupiter Extension][mockito-junit5-extension].

+### JUnit 4: Sling Context JUnit Rule

+The Sling mock context can be injected into a JUnit test using a custom JUnit rule named `SlingContext`.
+This rule takes care of all initialization and cleanup tasks required to make sure all unit tests can run independently (and in parallel, if required).

+Example:

+    #!java
+    public class ExampleTest {

+      @Rule
+      public final SlingContext context = new SlingContext();

+      @Test
+      public void testSomething() {
+        Resource resource = context.resourceResolver().getResource("/content/sample/en");
+        // further testing
+      }

+    }

+It is possible to combine such a unit test with a `@RunWith` annotation e.g. for [Mockito JUnit Runner][mockito-junit4-testrunner].

 ### Choosing Resource Resolver Mock Type